ADORSYS-GIS/wazuh-plugins/README.md

    Registry namespace.
 3. **Document build arguments** – Capture supported `--build-arg`s (e.g., `SURICATA_VERSION`, `YARA_RULESET_URL`) inside `builders/<name>/README.md` so users know how to customize the resulting container.
 4. **Define CI/CD metadata** – Every appliance folder includes a `config.yaml` (the pipeline contract consumed by automation) and a `version.txt` (single source of truth for the tag).
 These files allow future jobs to auto-discover builders, validate inputs, and stamp release artifacts consistently. `.github/scripts/run_builder.py` consumes these files and runs lint/test/build steps locally or inside CI.
-5. **Let GitHub Actions do the heavy lifting** – `.github/workflows/builders.yaml` discovers each `builders/*/config.yaml` on every push/PR, provisions Docker Buildx, and invokes `run_builder.py` for each entry.
+5. **Let GitHub Actions do the heavy lifting** – `.github/workflows/builders.yaml` discovers each `builders/*/config.yaml` on every push/PR, provisions Docker Buildx, logs into `ghcr.io` with the workflow token, and invokes `run_builder.py` for each entry.
 Adding a new appliance is as easy as creating a new folder that mirrors the Suricata/Yara layout; the workflow will pick it up automatically.
+A companion workflow (`.github/workflows/builder-cache.yaml`) runs nightly or on demand with `--cache-only` to pre-warm Buildx caches so subsequent pushes complete faster.

 > **Future tooling**: When introducing additional inspection or enrichment services, keep them under `builders/` and adopt the Buildx workflow above.
 Doing so ensures that CI/CD jobs can enumerate all appliances and publish them with consistent tagging semantics.